Wall And Chamber Structure For A Special Biserial Algebra Coming From Perverse Sheaves on $\mathbb{P}^n$: Classification of indecomposable -modules

 Next we need to give the definition of the indecomposable modules corresponding to binomial relations in $I(n)$.
-Recall that the (non redundant) binomial relations in $I(n)$ are and are therefore in bijection with the set $[0,n-2]$. \begin{definition}Let $n\geq 2$.
-Let $i\in[0,n-2]$.
-We define the \emph{(non uniserial) projective-injective $B(n)$-module $R(i)$} as follows:
+Recall that the (non redundant) binomial relations in $I(n)$ are and are therefore in bijection with the set $[0,n-2]$. \begin{definition}Let $n\geq 2$ and let $i\in[0,n-2]$.
+The \emph{(non uniserial) projective-injective $B(n)$-module $R(i)$} are:

 \end{definition}